this is your body, given for you.

 treatments

-To schedule your treatment, please fill out the contact form below
+To schedule your treatment, please fill out the contact form below or reach out via email or text.

 **If pricing is an impediment to receiving treatment, please email me to inquire about a sliding scale of payment.